neoslab/chatbox/README.md

-# Telegram Chat Widget
+# Chatbox Widget

-This guide walks you through deploying a live chat widget on your website that sends messages to your Telegram bot and receives replies in real time — all without third-party services.
+This guide walks you through deploying a live chatbox widget on your website that sends messages to your Telegram bot and receives replies in real time — all without third-party services.

 * * *